zackwong1995/BlockChina_Final-Project/README.md

 ## Regression Analysis
 ### Sub-Period: Jan 2016- Dec 2016
 Table 1 shows the regression of Bitcoin price and search index.
-The p-value of the index is close to 0, indicating that the effect of search index to price is very significant.
+The p-value of the index is close to 0, indicating that the effect of search index to price is significant.
 Search index can be a good explanation for the price increase.
 Notice that the coefficient of search index is relatively lower than the coefficient of the intercept.
-Since the search index was a weighted average volume of the searching keyword, this lower coefficient is not very important to the result.
+Since the search index is a weighted average volume of the searching keyword, this lower coefficient is not very important to the result.
 If we change the weight of this keyword, the coefficient could be improved.
 <div/>

 <br/>